paypal-examples/eu-payment-methods/README.md

 See a [hosted version](https://paypal-eu-payment-methods.herokuapp.com/) of the example

-Example integration with various european payment methods
+Example integration with payment methods

-PayPal, iDEAL, Sofort, Giropay, P24, Trustly, Bancontact, Mybank, Eps
+PayPal, iDEAL, Sofort, Giropay, P24, Bancontact, Mybank, Eps

 ### How to run locally